confluentinc/ccloud-sdk-go-v2/kafkarest/v3/docs/ListLinksResponseData.md

 `func (o *ListLinksResponseData) UnsetDestinationClusterId()`

 UnsetDestinationClusterId ensures that no value is present for DestinationClusterId, not even an explicit nil
+### GetRemoteClusterId

+`func (o *ListLinksResponseData) GetRemoteClusterId() string`

+GetRemoteClusterId returns the RemoteClusterId field if non-nil, zero value otherwise.

+### GetRemoteClusterIdOk

+`func (o *ListLinksResponseData) GetRemoteClusterIdOk() (*string, bool)`

+GetRemoteClusterIdOk returns a tuple with the RemoteClusterId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRemoteClusterId

+`func (o *ListLinksResponseData) SetRemoteClusterId(v string)`

+SetRemoteClusterId sets RemoteClusterId field to given value.

+### HasRemoteClusterId

+`func (o *ListLinksResponseData) HasRemoteClusterId() bool`

+HasRemoteClusterId returns a boolean if a field has been set.

+### SetRemoteClusterIdNil

+`func (o *ListLinksResponseData) SetRemoteClusterIdNil(b bool)`

+ SetRemoteClusterIdNil sets the value for RemoteClusterId to be an explicit nil

+### UnsetRemoteClusterId
+`func (o *ListLinksResponseData) UnsetRemoteClusterId()`

+UnsetRemoteClusterId ensures that no value is present for RemoteClusterId, not even an explicit nil
 ### GetLinkName

 `func (o *ListLinksResponseData) GetLinkName() string`